PrinciplesDotDev/principles/compute-properties-when-possible.md

 Computed (or Derived) properties are properties that return values only when they are accessed by reading other properties or functions.

+## Why

-Computed properties are easy to reason about.
+* Computed properties are easy to reason about.
 The relationships between properties are explicit and the ‘recipe’ for creating the property can be seen in the code where its method exists.

-There is a reduced amount of properties to set, so no bugs are created as a consequence of forgetting to do that and it's easy to unit test a computed property throughly.
+* There are less properties to set, so no bugs are created as a consequence of forgetting to do that.

-A common example of a computed property is below:
+* Finally, it is easy to unit test a computed property throughly and provide high levels of confidence in the code.

+### Example

 ```
   class User {